Reorganization of columnar architecture in the growing visual cortex: Zigzag and Eckhaus instability - parameter regimes

 Similarly, after an isotropic area decrease, the spacing between the OD stripes is smaller than the spacing set by the Mexican-Hat.
-Subsequently, a fraction of the OD stripes is removed and the original spacing is eventually recovered (\textbf{Fig. \ref{fig:Eckhaus-reorganization}c}). \textbf{Figure \ref{fig:Eckhaus-reorganization}d} illustrates this in Fourier space.
-Upon area decrease, the OD pattern's wave vector differs by an amount $\delta k<0$ from $k_{\max}$.
-Two Fourier modes grow with wave vector $\pm k_{\max}\tilde{\mathbf{x}}$, representing the new OD pattern in \textbf{Figure \ref{fig:Eckhaus-reorganization}c} with similar spacing as the original pattern.
-As shown in our manuscript the domain of the Eckhaus instability in the $(r,\delta k)$-plane is $|\delta k|>\sqrt{r/3}$ (see \textbf{Figure 3c} in the manuscript).
-For $\delta k<0$, this domain largely overlaps with the domain of the ZZ instability.
-Since we did not observe signatures of the Eckhaus reorganization in any of our simulations, we conclude that this mode of reorganization is not a generic mechanism in the Elastic Network (EN) model.
+Subsequently, a fraction of the OD stripes is removed and the original spacing is eventually recovered (Fig. \ref{fig:Eckhaus-reorganization}C).
+Fig. \ref{fig:Eckhaus-reorganization}D illustrates this in Fourier space.
+Upon area decrease, the OD pattern's wave number differs by an amount $\delta k>0$ from $k_{\max}$.
+Two Fourier modes grow with wave vector $\pm k_{\max}\tilde{\mathbf{x}}$, representing the new OD pattern in Fig. \ref{fig:Eckhaus-reorganization}C with similar spacing as the original pattern.